-Slow cooker cheesy scalloped potatoes are gooey, creamy and just plain amazing.
+Slow cooker cheesy potatoes are gooey, creamy, and just plain amazing.
 Sliced potatoes slow cooked together with cream and two different kinds of cheese.
 A wonderful side dish you will want to serve all year long.

-Whether you prefer to call it potatoes au gratin, scalloped potatoes or just plain cheesy potatoes, this deliciousness belongs on your table!
+Whether you prefer to call it potatoes au gratin (potatoes made with cheese), scalloped potatoes (potatoes made with cream), or just plain cheesy potatoes, this deliciousness belongs on your table!
 To start, you will need to gather the following:

 - potatoes, peeled and sliced

 - shredded cheddar cheese

 - heavy cream

 - Worcestershire sauce

 - non-stick cooking spray